-In a near-future New York, medical technology has progressed far enough that immortality is now within grasp - but only to those who show themselves to be deserving of it.
-These people are the lifers: the exercisers and the yogacisers, the green juicers, early nighters and spiralizers.
+In a near-future world, medical technology has progressed far enough that immortality is now within grasp - but only to those who show themselves to be deserving of it.
+These people are the lifers: the exercisers, yogacisers, green juicers and early nighters.

 Genetically perfect, healthy and wholesome, one hundred-year-old Lea is the poster girl for lifers, until the day she catches a glimpse of her father in the street, eighty-eight years after their last encounter.
 While pursuing him, Lea has a brush with death which sparks suspicions.
 If Lea could be so careless, is she worthy of immortality?

 Suicide Club wasn't always an activist group.
 It began as a set of disillusioned lifers, gathering to indulge in forbidden activities: performances of live music, artery-clogging meals, irresponsible orgies.
 But now they have been branded terrorists and are hunted by the state.

 And Lea has decided to give them a call.

 'The future is here.
 Let's welcome one of its stars.
 Talented and ferociously intelligent, Heng has produced a glittering debut.'
 Joanna Briscoe, author of You

 'I am in awe of the deeply disturbing yet utterly convincing world Heng has managed to create . . .
 Suicide Club is a bold and brilliant book' Francesca Jakobi, author of Bitter